 Academic Progression Opportunities

-Students who achieve the FdSc in Animal Behaviour & Welfare will be eligible to apply for top-up courses, usually a further year of study, to achieve a full undergraduate degree.
+Students who achieve the FdSc in Animal Behaviour & Welfare will be eligible to apply for top-up courses, usually a further year of full-time study, to achieve a full undergraduate degree.

 Course fees and other costs